Types of dogs: the Portuguese Water Dog

 Because they learn very quickly, Portuguese Water Dogs are exceptional therapy and service dogs, and they often excel in competitive canine sports.

 Overall, the Portuguese Water Dog is a friendly dog who enjoys being close to their owners.
 They have an independent personality, but with the right amounts of exercise and training, many Portuguese Water dogs are well-behaved dogs and strive to please their owners.
+People who want to train a Portuguese Water Dog should note the unique personality traits of their dogs, and they should work closely with the Therapeutic Dog Training Organization, to ensure that their dogsare suitable and effectively trained for the role.

 Health problems of the Portuguese Water Dog